thoyeony/LeGO_3D_Face_Stylization/README.md

     cd LeGO_3D_Stylization
     ```
 2. **Download MICA**:
     - In the training process, we use the FLAME module from the [MICA](https://github.com/Zielon/MICA) directory.
-Clone the MICA repository:
     ```bash
     git clone https://github.com/Zielon/MICA.git
     cd MICA